 For travel lovers, the airport is an exciting place.
 It is a place of endless opportunities and adventures.
 Its the gateway to your next journey, however when you're feeling a little travel weary, it can become a drag.

 For some reason you are always behind the most disorganised person in the security aisle, you seem to be selected for the full body scan every time, not to mention the 'random' drug screening.
 Instead of a place of opportunity, it becomes a busy and noisy place that you just need to 'get through' in order to get where you really want to be.
+Travel is tiring if it becomes a process rather than an adventure.

 You may even begin to tire of the perks of lounge membership and if you're dreaming about being at home rather than being on the move, then the airport may really have lost its charm for you.